 If the contractor did not submit or prepare a bid proposal.
 The proposal can be either solicited or unsolicited, but the costs must be “incurred in preparing, submitting, [or] supporting bids and proposals (whether or not solicited) on potential Government or non-Government contracts.”
 48 CFR 31.205-18(a).

-If you are looking to file a bid protest for a decision on whether bid and proposal preparation costs are recoverable under 28 USC 1491, call our experienced Government Contracts Attorneys at 1-866-601-5518 for a free initial consultation.
+If you are looking to file a bid protest for a decision on bid and proposal preparation costs allowable under 28 USC 1491, call our experienced Government Contracts Attorneys at 1-866-601-5518 for a free initial consultation.